Why Should I Learn Spanish?

 23. Healthier Brain Development

 According to ???, being bilingual can prevent the development of dementia later in life.
 Code-switching between two or more languages in your brain will help you to exercise your brain muscles and make your brain more resilient to damage.
-Even by being a lifelong bilingual, can be beneficial to you the most.
+Even by being a lifelong bilingual, it can be beneficial to you the most.
 If you try to learn another language, you can still reap the benefits of learning today.
 Additionally, start earlier to reap the benefits sooner.

 24. Improve your Memory